Woman shocked to learn of decades-old felony over VHS tape rental

 NORMAN, Okla.
-(KFOR) – A woman says she didn’t know she had a felony charge for over two decades for not returning a VHS rental.
+(KFOR) – A woman says she didn’t know she had a felony charge for over two decades for not returning a VHS rental to an Oklahoma video store.

 Caron McBride says she found out she was charged with a felony when she changed her name on her driver’s license in Texas after getting married.